daytonaio-experiments/starter-mern-saas/mern-starter-writeup-v2.md

 #### **Setting up Daytona for Development Workspace**

 Setting up a local development environment can be painful due to version mismatches and configuration issues.
-Daytona automatically sets up a Node.js environment with necessary tools, manages port forwarding seamlessly, and runs essential post-create commands, ensuring a consistent, ready-to-use setup that minimizes manual configuration.
+[Daytona](https://www.daytona.io/) automatically sets up a Node.js environment with necessary tools, manages port forwarding seamlessly, and runs essential post-create commands, ensuring a consistent, ready-to-use setup that minimizes manual configuration.

 To set up Daytona, refer to the [Daytona installation documentation](https://www.daytona.io/docs/installation/installation/).
 This guide provides detailed steps to get Daytona up and running efficiently, ensuring your development environment is well-configured.

-#### **Steps to Clone the MERN Stack Repository:**
+#### **Cloning and Setting Up Your MERN Stack Environment:**

 Step 1: Initiate Daytona Server: